uwcartlab/webmapping/Chapter07/readme.md

 *   _**[Pull](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull):**_ Pull refers to when you are fetching _in_ changes _and_ merging them.
 For instance, if someone has edited the remote file you are both working on, you should _pull_ in those changes to your local copy so that it is up to date.
 *   _**[Pull request](https://help.github.com/en/github/getting-started-with-github/github-glossary#pull-request):**_ Pull requests are proposed changes to a repository submitted by a user and accepted or rejected by a repository's collaborators.

-Specifically, a large focus for this chapter is on the additional features of GitHub, particularly forking, merging, and pulling.
+Specifically, a large focus for this chapter is on the additional features of GitHub, particularly merging, pulling, and forking.

 ### II.
 GitHub Group Communication